-Year Two Interns: For this shorter placement, Field Advisors develop a telephone relationship with the agency and are available to visit with the intern and instructor on any issues that may arise.
-A visit is expected in the case of a new agency and/or instructor.
+Year Two Interns: For this shorter placement, Field Advisors contact the agency via phone/email and are available to visit with the intern and instructor on any issues that may arise.
+A visit is expected in the case of a new agency and/or instructor or as requested by the practicum office.
 The visit will take place earlier in the term in order to assist and support this new setting.

-Should there be an issue while you are in placement that you are not able to resolve with your Practicum Instructor, please contact your assigned Field Advisor.
+Students & Practicum Instructors: Should there be an issue that you are not able to resolve at the placement please contact your assigned Field Advisor right away.

-Field Advisors initiate and implement ‘Student-in-difficulty’ procedures in situations where the Practicum Instructor has identified that the intern is not meeting expectations.
-This is also done to report any conflict that arises between a student and the Practicum Instructor, or when an intern identifies learning issues within the placement.
+Field Advisors initiate and implement ‘Intern-in-difficulty’ procedures in situations where the Practicum Instructor has identified that the intern is not meeting expectations.
+Intern-in-difficulty procedures are also initiated to report any conflict that arises between a student and the Practicum Instructor, or when an intern identifies learning issues or challenges within the placement.

-Please follow this procedure to inform the Practicum Office of any "student-in-difficulty" issues:
+Please follow this procedure to inform the Practicum Office of any "intern-in-difficulty" issues:

 1. Initiate a conversation with the student or Practicum Instructor to discuss the issue.

 2. If appropriate, and if the issue is not resolved, initiate a meeting with the Practicum Instructor and student to discuss the